 Do I have to be a homeowner to adopt?

 No. You may live in a house, an apartment, or mobile home.
 Your home will have to be safe, and you’ll need to have enough room for every member of your family.

 Do I have to make a lot of money?

 No. In fact, most adoptive parents have very modest incomes.
 Furthermore, subsidy programs may be available to assist you with the costs of caring for the child you adopt.
 Financial aid programs such as medical cards, tax credits, grants, and other support payments may also apply.

 Who are the children available for adoption?

 Most children are age eight and older.
 The children come from a variety of ethnic and socio-economic backgrounds.
-They are all in foster care after being removed from their parents home due to abuse and or neglect.
-Parental rights have been terminated and it has been determined reunification with the parent is not possible.
-Many of these children are hopefully for a family who will adopt them with their siblings.
+They are all in foster care after being removed from their home because of abuse and/or neglect.
+Parental rights have been terminated and it has been determined that they will be unable to return to their parents.
+Many of these children are hopeful for a family who will adopt them with their siblings.
 Most of these children have special needs.

 How much does it cost to adopt?

 This depends on the agency with which you choose to work.
 In most cases adoptions from foster care have minimal costs to the family.
 Be sure to ask your agency what types of costs you can expect.

 What does “special needs” mean?